catalyst-team/classification/README.md

 ```bash
 mkdir data
 ```
-You can use one of the following datasets
+You can use one of the following datasets:

 * Ant and Bees
 ```bash